 - Damage arising from accident, negligence, misuse, repair by unauthorized personnel;

 In the event of a warranty claim, Doxa will inspect the watch to either repair or replace free of cost.
 If you wish to send your Doxa for inspection, send the damaged watch by insured mail to authorized after-sales centers, or to the authorized dealer.
 Be sure to include the proof of purchase and the warranty card when claiming a warranty.
 You can also email Doxa at [email protected] for any warranty queries.

 Doxa’s official website is a great place to start if you are looking to understand the brand and the specific functions of each watch.

-If you located in the US or Canada, you can also email Doxa at email@example.com and they will help you with placing the order and getting it delivered to you.
+If you are located in the US or Canada, you can also email Doxa at [email protected] and they will help you with placing the order and getting it delivered to you.

 If you are based anywhere in the UK, you can also buy Doxa watches on JuraWatches.